thinkful-ei26/Down-The-Block-Client/README.md

 ## Demo Info (Friends Edition)
 **Since this is  a geolocation app, to properly see the pre-populated demo you must block your location on your browser**
-- Demo Account Username: ross
+- Account Username: ross
-- Demo Account Password: friends123
+- Account Password: friends123